marcusnjones/react-ab/README.md

 ## Usage Instructions
 1. Download or clone this repository.
 2. Edit the `.env.sample` file and set the environment variables within to your desired values.
 Once finished, rename the file to `.env`.
 This file is used to substitute environment variables in your Compose files.
-3. Edit the `dev.env` and `prod.env` files and set the environment variables within to your desired values.
+3. Edit the `dev.env.sample` and `prod.env.sample` files and set the environment variables within to your desired values.
+Once finished, rename them to `dev.env` and `prod.env`.
 These are used for your Development and Production builds respectively.
+Note: The `NODE_ENV` variable is already set in these files and should <strong>not</strong> be changed.
 4. Navigate to the `.vscode/` folder and update the `react-ab.code-workspace.sample` file per the instructions within.
 Once finished, rename it to `react-ab.code-workspace`.
 This file is used to specify the location of your workspace.

 ### Development